MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 	![](./_img/data-connector-get-data-3.png)

-6. **Specify the basic parameters to connect to your data**. *Team Services account name*" and *Project name* are mandatory.
+6. **Specify the basic parameters to connect to your data**. *VSTS account name*" and *Project name* are mandatory.

 	![](./_img/data-connector-get-data-4.png)

-	- For *Team Services account name*, enter just the account name and not the full URL (e.g. use `fabrikam-fiber-inc` if the URL of your account is "`https://fabrikam-fiber-inc.visualstudio.com`").
+	- For *VSTS account name*, enter just the account name and not the full URL (e.g. use `fabrikam-fiber-inc` if the URL of your account is "`https://fabrikam-fiber-inc.visualstudio.com`").
 	- For *Project name*, enter just the project name (e.g. use `Fabrikam-Fiber-Git` if the URL of your project is "`https://fabrikam-fiber-inc.visualstudio.com/Fabrikam-Fiber-Git`").
 	- For *Area path(s)* (optional), enter the full path as it appears in the `Area` field of your work items and optionally add `\*` suffix to include all children.
 	> [!TIP]